qb-0/pyMeow/README.md

 cd pyMeow && nim c pyMeow
 ```

-## ::dollar: Donations<br>
+## :dollar: Donations<br>
-If you enjoy pyMeow and want to make a small donation, then feel free to buy me a beer:
+If you enjoy pyMeow and want to make a small donation, then feel free to buy me a beer.
+Thank you!
 https://www.buymeacoffee.com/quebee

 ## :globe_with_meridians: Projects<br>